-In the eyes of everyone, the chef oversees everything in totality in the kitchen.
-There was no way I could function like that.
-I have a form of sensitivity that I express through my work, and I cannot make my pastries if I am being told what to do.
-It does not work.
-I managed to impose my vision gradually.
 I came here in 2000; we are in 2012.
-For just over a year, I have the same contract as Alain Ducasse, except he is responsible for the cooking, while I manage the sweets.
+Since just over a year, I have the same contract as Alain Ducasse, except he is responsible for the cooking, while I manage the sweets.
 We are “equals” in terms of the functions we perform within the same hotel here at the Plaza Athénée.
 And it works well.
 I am very happy.

 So you are completely independent.
-You decide on what to make, which ingredients to use and everything else, which is not necessarily the case for patissiers in all hotels?
+You decide on what to make and which ingredients to use, which is not necessarily the case for patissiers in all hotels?

 I have always done that.
 I notify my supervisor as a courtesy, but I have the complete freedom, even more so now that I am a consultant.
-I am here only two days a week, and I go about doing all of my other work during the rest of the week, like Alain Ducasse.
-I don’t need to be here every day.
-I have a chef and 25 people who work with me – great people.
-I am an entrepreneur, I have a TV show on Teva.
+I am an entrepreneur, I have a TV show on TF1.
 I work on my consulting business.
 I’m hyperactive and I like it.

-I compare my work a little to someone in the world of cooking named Alain Passard, who was a great technician, and finally he returned to very simple food – vegetables.
-When you taste his food, we are truly impressed.
+I compare my work a little to someone in the world of cooking named Alain Passard.
+He was a great technician, and in the end he returned to very simple food – vegetables.
+When we taste his food, we are truly impressed.
 And for me that’s true maturity.
 A 25 year old, who starts doing what Alain Passard does, it will not work because there is 20, 25, 30 years of work behind what he does!

 It’s a bit like martial arts.
 When I started karate when I was young, I was a kicking madman, fixed in the demonstration.
 When you watch a true sensei (master) with 5 or 10 dan, with one thumb or one gesture, he can kill you.
 When you have wisdom, you can neutralize the opponent with one strike.
 What is sad is that people do not understand that sometimes.